In Pursuit of Religious Perfection

 In Pursuit of Religious Perfection: Women, Intimate Labour, and Genderizing Seoul

 Hyun Mee KIM (Professor, Yonsei Unversity, Korea)

-Existing scholarship on religions in Seoul has highlighted evangelist tendencies of mega Christian churches, motives for going to churches and the process of their settlement and practices.
-Religion is often studied in introspective way without connecting it to other forms of global social reproductions such as family-making and other consumptive activities.
+Existing scholarship on religions in Seoul has highlighted the evangelist tendencies of mega Christian churches, motives for going to churches and the process of their settlement and practices.
+Religion is often studied in an introspective way without connecting it to other forms of global social reproduction, such as family-making and other consumptive activities.

-In this context, my research will be conducted in two different phases over five years on two themes; gender and migration as pilgrimage and women’s religious activities to enhance self-improvement and therapeutic self in Seoul.
+In this context, my research will be conducted in two different phases over five years on two themes: gender and migration as pilgrimage, and women’s religious activities to enhance self-improvement and the therapeutic self in Seoul.